Professor Belinda Goodenough

 Dr Marita Chisholm

-Connection to the dementia community: Service provider and researcher.
+Connection to the dementia community: Researcher and Registered Nurse.
 Marita’s father is living with dementia

 Aspect of AJDC I would like to see develop: Dementia care in rural and regional Australia across a range of care settings (with an interest in the Aged Care Quality Standards).